Benefits of Outdoor Play For Children

 With suggestions our attention spans are getting shorter by the year thanks to 4-second gifs, tabloid media and 140 character tweets our children’s attention span is merely doomed.
 However, playing outside has proved to expand attention spans and equip children of all ages with the ability to learn at a faster pace and efficiently.

 Not only this but development is vital in the primary years for children and playing outside provides us with a number of great things, one being Vitamin D. Deficiencies in this vital component can result in health problems, such as weakened bones, rickets (in children) or muscle aches and pains.
-These problems are easily avoided by playing outside for just half an hour a day.
+You can easily avoid these problems by playing outside for just half an hour a day.
 So already we can see the number of physical benefits playing outside provides children with.

 Children’s Mental Health Benefits